Azure/autorest.python/docs/customizations.md

 ## Key Concept: _patch.py

-The `_patch.py` files at each level of the modules will be the entry point to customize the generated code.
+The `_patch.py` files at each level of the subfolders will be the entry point to customize the generated code.

 For example, if you want to override a model, you will use the `_patch.py` file at the `models` level of your generated code to override.